lanl-ansi/PowerModelsGMD.jl/README.md

 ### Development Funding Sources

 This code has been developed as part of the following projects, with associated funding agency listed:
-* DOE Office of Electricity -- Space Weather Mitigation Planning project (2022-)
+* DOE Office of Electricity (OE) -- Space Weather Mitigation Planning project (2022-)
-* DOE Office of Science -- Space Weather Mitigation Planning project (2022-)
+* DOE Office of Science (SC) -- Space Weather Mitigation Planning project (2022-)
-* DOE Office of Cybersecurity, Energy Security, and Emergency Response -- Electricity Subsector Risk Characterization project (2021-22)
+* DOE Office of Cybersecurity, Energy Security, and Emergency Response (CESER) -- Electricity Subsector Risk Characterization project (2021-22)
-* LANL Laboratory Directed Research & Development -- Impacts of Extreme Space Weather Events on Power Grid Infrastructure project (2018-19)
+* LANL Laboratory Directed Research & Development (LDRD) -- Impacts of Extreme Space Weather Events on Power Grid Infrastructure project (2018-19)

 ### Community-Driven Development

 Development and enhancement of PMsGMD are welcomed and encouraged.
-Please feel free to fork this repository and share your contributions to the master branch with pull requests.
+Please feel free to fork this repository and share your contributions to the #master branch with pull requests.
 With questions, please reach out to the primary developers of PMsGMD.